Tanishq2505/Acadata/README.md

 - Stores data locally and sends none to the internet ensuring security.

 Update notes:
-- Changed app bar title in time-table screen.
+- Changed app bar title in time-table screen to show selected day order.
+- Added next day order label.
 - Bug Fixed in marks screen when no marks are available.